 I am comparativist with interests in music and media.
 I studied vocal performance at the Conservatoire de Musique du Québec à Montréal before completing degrees in English, Comparative Literature, and Theory & Criticism.
-My work broadly focuses on voices in literature and opera.
+My work broadly focuses on voices in literature, film, and opera.

 My research has been published in journals of literary criticism, musicology, film studies, and aesthetics.
 Forthcoming publications include a chapter on posthumanism in literature and opera in The Oxford Handbook of Sound and Imagination.
 I am also guest-editing a journal issue on vocal remediation and embodiment in opera.